Waste and secondary raw materials

 Municipalities are also facing severe limitations in terms of personnel, machinery, and materials for street cleaning and winter road services.
 How can these services be optimized?

-IFAT exhibitors from the key sector recycling and municipal technologies will present possible answers and solutions to these questions in halls A4 to A6, B4 to B6, C5 and C6 as well as at the open-air site.
+IFAT exhibitors from the key sector Waste and secondary raw materials will present possible answers and solutions to these questions in halls A4 to A6, B4 to B6, C5 and C6 as well as at the open-air site.
 These areas can be accessed via the East and North Entrances.

 The range of exhibitors encompasses the following sectors: